Find the best lighthouse restaurants, bars, cafes and tea rooms to visit on your lighthouse holiday.

 It’s quite an adventure to reach Cape Wrath.
 Its lighthouse marks the turning point on the northwest tip of mainland Scotland.

 The best way to visit is by arranging a minibus ride, which links with a ferry crossing from the Kyle of Durness.
 You need to plan your visit as the bus crosses an MOD firing range, so do check and book in advance.
+Drinks and snacks are available at the Ozone Cafe.

 Located on the clifftop at Scotland’s most southerly point, the Gallie Craig Coffee House blends in beautifully with the stunning scenery, with its Tellytubby-style rooftop.
 Adjacent to Mull of Galloway Lighthouse, the area is popular with walkers and wildlife watchers.